 - Add an event by clicking the + Add Event button in the top right or hovering over the date and clicking Add Event.

-- Fill out the event’s details in the next page and select your destinations by clicking the + Add Destination button.
+- Configure the event’s details (Learn more) and select your destinations by clicking the + Add Destination button.
 You can broadcast to:

 You’ll need to configure each destination individually.
 Once you do, the destinations your scheduled event will broadcast to will be listed under Content Destinations.